osgi/docs/specification/errata.md

 Therefore, the ranking order is in _descending_ service.ranking numeric order where ties give a preference to the earlier registrant.

+### 7.4

+This section is updated to state that the `osgi.identity` capability of a fragment is part of the fragment's Bundle Wiring and is not part of a host bundle's Bundle Wiring.
+That is, each Bundle Wiring has exactly one `osgi.identity` capability.
+However, `osgi.identity` requirements declared by a fragment are not part of the fragment's Bundle Wiring and are instead hosted by the host bundle's Bundle Wiring.

 ### 9.2.1, 9.2.2 and 9.3.7

-The specification is corrected to allow the system bundle to be adapted to`BundleStartLevel`.
+The specification is corrected to allow the system bundle to be adapted to `BundleStartLevel`.

-### 7.4

-This section is updated to state that the`osgi.identity` capability of a fragment is part of the fragment's Bundle Wiring and is not part of a host bundle's Bundle Wiring.
-That is, each Bundle Wiring has exactly one`osgi.identity` capability.
-However,`osgi.identity` requirements declared by a fragment are not part of the fragment's Bundle Wiring and are instead hosted by the host bundle's Bundle Wiring.

 ### 10.4.8.10

 The ordering of items in the returned list is updated to state that dynamically established wires are added to the end of the list in the order they are established.

-## Compendium Release 5
+### 102.2

+The URL example is missing the `?` before the query string.
+The correct URL is `http://www.acme.com/servlet?name=bugs`.

 ### 104.12.3.4

-The`getChangeCount` method is corrected to state that it must throw`IllegalStateException` if this configuration is deleted.
+The `getChangeCount` method is corrected to state that it must throw `IllegalStateException` if this configuration is deleted.

 ### 112.13.3.5

-The`enabled` element is incorrectly described as having the value`false` if unspecified.
-If unspecified, the value of`enabled` is`true`.
+The `enabled` element is incorrectly described as having the value `false` if unspecified.
+If unspecified, the value of `enabled` is `true`.

 ### 117.11.8

-The description of Figure 117.22 is corrected to state that the`SESSION_OPENED` event is published when the Dmt Session is opened.
+The description of Figure 117.22 is corrected to state that the `SESSION_OPENED` event is published when the Dmt Session is opened.
 The remaining events are published when the Dmt Session is closed.

-### 134.18.6

-`SubsystemPermission` incorrectly refers to the`Subsystem.getHeaders` method for the`metadata` action.
-The proper name of the method is`getSubsystemHeaders`.

-## Enterprise Release 5

-### 102.2

-The URL example is missing the`?` before the query string.
-The correct URL is`http://www.acme.com/servlet?name=bugs`.

-### 104.13.3.4

-The`getChangeCount` method is corrected to state that it must throw`IllegalStateException` if this configuration is deleted.

-### 112.13.3.5

-The`enabled` element is incorrectly described as having the value`false` if unspecified.
-If unspecified, the value of`enabled` is`true`.

 ### 124.13.1.1

-The`AUTORIZATION_TYPE` field is incorrectly specified to consists of the`NAME_ITEM` and`TYPE_ITEM` items.
-The field consists of the`NAME_ITEM` and`ROLES_ITEM` items.
+The `AUTORIZATION_TYPE` field is incorrectly specified to consists of the `NAME_ITEM` and `TYPE_ITEM` items.
+The field consists of the `NAME_ITEM` and `ROLES_ITEM` items.
 (The name of this field is also incorrectly spelled which will be corrected in a future release.)

 ### 129.2.1

-The example incorrectly specifies the SCA XML namespace as`http://www.osoa.org/xmlns/sca/1.0`.
-The correct SCA XML namespace is`http://docs.oasis-open.org/ns/opencsa/sca/200912`.
+The example incorrectly specifies the SCA XML namespace as `http://www.osoa.org/xmlns/sca/1.0`.
+The correct SCA XML namespace is `http://docs.oasis-open.org/ns/opencsa/sca/200912`.

+### 134.18.6

+`SubsystemPermission` incorrectly refers to the `Subsystem.getHeaders` method for the `metadata` action.
+The proper name of the method is `getSubsystemHeaders`.

 ### 134.15.10

 The text incorrectly refers to the example importing a service when the example is meant to show exporting a service.
-In the example, the header name is incorrect and is corrected to be`Subsystem-ExportService`.
+In the example, the header name is incorrect and is corrected to be `Subsystem-ExportService`.

 ### 134.18.7

-`SubsystemPermission` incorrectly refers to the`Subsystem.getHeaders` method for the`metadata` action.
-The proper name of the method is`getSubsystemHeaders`.
+`SubsystemPermission` incorrectly refers to the `Subsystem.getHeaders` method for the `metadata` action.
+The proper name of the method is `getSubsystemHeaders`.

 ### 136

 The Resolver Service Specification is incorrectly numbered.
 Due to a production error, the Resolver Service Specification was numbered 131 which is already used by the _TR069 Connector Service Specification_.
 The correct number for the Resolver Service Specification is 136 which will be used in the next release of the specification document.

-## Core R4 V4.3
+## Release 4 Version 4.3

 ### 3.2.1.26